MoazAshraf/YOLO-Keras/README.md

 # YOLO Implementation in Keras (TensorFlow 2)
 In this project, I attempt to implement YOLOv1 as described in the paper [You Only Look Once](https://arxiv.org/pdf/1506.02640.pdf) using TensorFlow 2's Keras API implementation.
-I use the [yolov1.cfg](https://github.com/pjreddie/darknet/blob/master/cfg/yolov1.cfg) file and the [pretrained model weights](http://pjreddie.com/media/files/yolov1/yolov1.weights) provided by the authors of the paper.
+I use the [yolov1.cfg](https://github.com/pjreddie/darknet/blob/master/cfg/yolov1.cfg) file to generate the model in Keras.

 ## YOLO Architecture
 <div style="text-align: center;">